tarwn/lessthandot-hugo/blogs/content/posts/2009-01-24-sharing-asp-net-session-state-between-ap.md

     -- end change
 ```

 So now, the database managing session state should treat both your website and your webservice as parts of the same application, and you will be able to retrieve the value you stashed in the session through javascript.
-Its&#8217; clearly not a very good examplle, but I am sure you can think of better ways to use this new power 🙂
+Its' clearly not a very good examplle, but I am sure you can think of better ways to use this new power 🙂

-If you&#8217;d like to download the source code for this project, you can do so [here][3]
+If you'd like to download the source code for this project, you can do so [here][3]

 Got a question on ASP.net?
 Check out our [ASP.net Forum][4]!